Pedro Astray

-Pedro Astray López (born 18 March 1992) is a Spanish footballer who plays as a central midfielder for Zamora CF.
+Pedro Astray López (born 18 March 1992) is a Spanish footballer who plays as a central midfielder for the I-League club Rajasthan United.

 Club career

 Born in Vitoria-Gasteiz, Álava, Basque Country Astray joined Atlético Madrid's youth setup in 2005, aged 13.
 He made his senior debuts with the C-team in the 2011–12 season, in Tercera División.

 In August 2013, the free agent Astray signed for CU Collado Villalba, also in the fourth division.
 On 31 January 2014 he moved to Getafe CF B, in Segunda División B.

 On 7 January 2015 Astray played his first match with the main squad, coming on as a second half substitute for Diego Castro in a 1–1 away draw against UD Almería, for the campaign's Copa del Rey.